metdpg/convert_forecast/README.md

 python3 convert_forecast.py --output-file out.csv --forecast-time "2023-12-23" input.csv
 ```

 This will read a forecast from the file `input.csv`, and write to the file `out.csv`.
-The first day of the forecast will be the 23. of December 2023 (2023-12-23).
+The first day of the forecast will be December 23, 2023 (2023-12-23).
 Any problems when converting the forecast will be written in the terminal.